Blog

 When was the last time you spent a day completely disconnected from technology?
 How often do you check emails outside of work hours?
 Is your attention constantly grabbed by apps that notify you of everything going on in your world, as it happens?

-On the one hand, technology has made our lives easier, allowing us for example to work wherever we are, whenever we need to.
-The downside however is unless we make considered decisions to disconnect, the risk of burnout is very high.
+On the one hand, technology has made our lives easier, allowing us, for example, to work wherever we are, whenever we need to.
+The downside, however, is that unless we make considered decisions to disconnect, the risk of burnout is very high.

-Put simply, burnout is a state of chronic stress characterized by emotional and physical exhaustion.
-When deep in the throes of burnout common symptoms include unrelenting fatigue, anxiety, depression, insomnia, loss of appetite and irritability.
+Put simply, burnout is a state of chronic stress characterised by emotional and physical exhaustion.
+When deep in the throes of burnout, common symptoms include unrelenting fatigue, anxiety, depression, insomnia, loss of appetite and irritability.
 It’s really not a great place to get to and the road to recovery can be a difficult one.

-Make your health matter.
-Recognize that like any other human being, you are fallible.
+Recognise that, like any other human being, you are fallible.
 Your body and mind need rest and time to recover.
-Place priority on your health and take deliberate steps to manage the impact technology and overworking has on your health.
+Place priority on your health and take deliberate steps to manage the impact technology and overworking have on your well-being.

-Notice your behaviour.
 Don’t be a mindless slave to technology.
 Recognise when you are struggling to switch off and disconnect.
-Awareness is the essential first step toward changing any behaviour and ultimately taking back control of your life.
+Awareness is the essential first step toward changing any behaviour and, ultimately, taking back control of your life.
 Notice when you mindlessly drift back to technology or obsessively check in with your online world.

-Manage interruptions.
-While technology improves accessibility and efficiency, unless carefully managed it also increases interruptions and unpredictability.
-For many people, the constant flow of information makes the task of putting some sense of order and structure around their day extremely difficult and in turn stressful.
+While technology improves accessibility and efficiency, unless carefully managed, it also increases interruptions and unpredictability.
+For many people, the constant flow of information makes the task of putting some sense of order and structure around their day extremely difficult and in turn, stressful.

-Put technology away.
-Keeping your phone or tablet at arm’s length can go some way toward helping you to stay off them.
-For many of us, the thought of being separated from our smartphones can be anxiety-inducing.
+Keeping your phone or tablet at arm’s length can go some way toward helping you stay off them.
+For many of us, the thought of being separated from our smartphone can be anxiety-inducing.
 Trust that the world will not come to an end and leave technology switched off until you actually need to use it.

-Be present.
 Reflect for a moment on how often a meeting has been interrupted or delayed because someone is on their phone.
-Do you struggle to keep the attention of your colleagues who turn up to meetings with their laptops and a full schedule of things to get done during the meeting?
+Do you struggle to keep the attention of your colleagues, who turn up to meetings with their laptops and a full schedule of things to get done during the meeting?
 While multi-tasking is an admirable skill, stop, focus and be present in each moment you are in.
-If you are talking to your child stop looking at your phone.
-If you’re participating in a discussion stop checking your emails.
+If you are talking to your child, stop looking at your phone.
+If you’re participating in a discussion, stop checking your emails.